PatchLens/go-dep-impact-action/README.md

 * Static analysis to map how your code interacts with those changes
 * Behavior and field state analysis of your running application before and after the update

 Once testing is complete, we evaluate the confidence of the analysis by introducing controlled mutations in the dependency and ensuring your expanded tests catch them.
-By introducing bugs in the same places the module changed, we can perform mutation testing with higher signal and at a faster speed than typically found.
+By introducing bugs in the same places the module changed, we can get higher signal and at a faster speed.

+---

-## Why use this Action?
+## Why use PatchLens?

 * **Catch regressions early**
   Automatically surface breaking changes or behavioral shifts before merging or releasing.
 * **Speed up reviews**
   Provide clear, actionable reports so maintainers can focus on real issues, not guesswork.
-* **Accelerate fixes**
+* **Faster debugging**
-  When updates introduce regressions, our tool helps you understand where and why faster.
+  Field-level insights point directly to the root cause, reducing investigation time.
 * **Improve confidence**
   Know exactly which parts of your code and tests are impacted by a dependency bump.

+---

 ## Usage

-Include this action in any repository workflow.
-The composite action handles:
+Add this Action to your workflow to analyze Go module changes.
+The action:

-* Detection of `go.mod` changes
+* Detects `go.mod` changes on pull requests
-* Submission and polling of PatchLens analysis
+* Submits the PatchLens analysis job and polls for results
-* Posting a report comment on the PR
+* Posts a clear, actionable report as a comment on your PR

-### Example for Dependabot PRs
+### Example: Analyze Dependabot PRs

 Create a file at `.github/workflows/patchlens-dependabot.yml`: